 To deal effectively with the complex issues involved in the implementation of this system, we employed a number of solutions that, in combination, can satisfactorily resolve these issues.
-Our solutions are as follows:
+Our solutions are:

-• Employ client/server technology where data processing is done on server side, and limiting the work on the client side to searches of the preprocessed data structures.
+Employ client/server technology where data processing is done on server side, and limiting the work on the client side to searches of the preprocessed data structures.

-We have found that by using efficient data retrieval techniques on the server side, we can reduce the response time of the system.
+By using efficient data retrieval techniques on the server side, we can reduce the response time of the system.
 The greatest lag time, however, is associated with data transmission over the Internet.
-Because of this, we cannot continually send Nearest Neighbor requests for points continuously during flight and expect to receive data in a timely manner.
+Because of this, we cannot send Nearest Neighbor requests for points continuously during flight and expect to receive data in a timely manner.
 Thus, packets of data must be sent over the Internet with the client side performing these continuous searches.
-Because spatial data is inherently large and CPU intensive, and because of the limited memory capabilities of browser technology, we keep the client side as thin as possible.
+Because spatial data is inherently large and CPU intensive, and because of limited browser capabilities technology, we keep the client side as thin as possible.
 Thus, the server performs as much data processing as possible before sending the data to the client.

-• Incorporate the use of Sem-ODB technology, and design a logical and efficient semantic database schema for faster retrieval.
+Incorporate the use of Sem-ODB technology, and design a logical and efficient semantic database schema for faster retrieval.